filecoin-project/FIPs/FIPS/IndexerFIP.md

 [Indexer FIP](https://www.notion.so/7d156be0cd5643269241cf2d2e13f25e)

-## **Simple Summary**
+## Simple Summary

 Indexers store mappings of content multi-hashes to provider data records.
 A client that wants to know where a piece of information is stored can query the indexer, using the CID or multi-hash of the content, and receive a provider record that tells where the client can retrieve the content and via which data transfer protocols.
 Content can be queried at [cid.contact](http://cid.contact).

-## **Abstract**
+## Abstract

 Filecoin stores a great deal of data, but without proper indexing of that data, clients cannot perform efficient retrieval.
-To improve Filecoin content discoverability, Indexer nodes are developed to store mappings of CIDs to content providers for content lookup upon retrieval request.
+To improve Filecoin content discoverability, Indexer nodes are developed to store mappings of CID multi-hashes to content provider records, for content lookup upon retrieval request.

-To provide index to indexer node, there is an [Indexer Provider](https://lotus.filecoin.io/storage-providers/operate/index-provider/) service that runs alongside with Storage Provider, which tells the Indexer what contents this storage provider has.
-Index Provider sends updates to the Indexer via a series of [Advertisement](https://github.com/filecoin-project/storetheindex/blob/main/api/v0/ingest/schema/schema.ipldsch) messages.
+To provide index data to indexer nodes, there is the [Indexer Provider](https://lotus.filecoin.io/storage-providers/operate/index-provider/) that provides a software library for building an index data provider, and an index provider service that can run alongside with Storage Provider.
+Either of these may be used to tell the Indexer what content is retrievable from a storage provider.
+The Index Provider library or service sends updates to the Indexer via a series of [Advertisement](https://github.com/filecoin-project/storetheindex/blob/main/api/v0/ingest/schema/schema.ipldsch) messages.
 Each message references a previous advertisement so that as a whole it forms an advertisement chain.
-The state of the indexer is a function of consuming this chain from the initial Advertisement to the latest one, and delta of indexer content is updated periodically.
+The indexer operates by consuming this chain from the oldest Advertisement not yet consumed, to the latest one.
+The Indexer fetches new advertisements periodically or in response to a notification from the Index Provider.

 Indexer enables content discovery within Filecoin network today, it is also a fundamental component toward the end goal of universal retrieval across IPFS/Filecoin, i.e. to be able to efficiently retrieve Filecoin content from IPFS.
 Combining Indexer work for content discovery with IPFS/Filecoin interoperability work for content transfer, we aim to reach the end state of efficient and universal retrieval across IPFS and Filecoin network.

-## **Change Motivation**
+## Change Motivation

-There are many reasons why Indexer is critical to the success of Filecoin network:
+Primary reasons why Indexer is critical to the success of Filecoin network:

 1. **Content Discovery and Retrieval**:
 Running Indexer is required for efficient content discovery and retrieval for Filecoin network, since Filecoin needs a CID to Storage Provider mapping to enable content retrieval.
 It is also an important step toward retrieval across IPFS and Filecoin, as Indexer will index both IPFS and Filecoin data and support efficient and universal retrieval across IPFS and Filecoin network as the end state.
 2. **Better usage and growth of the network**:
-By making data more accessible to the network, we could increase Filecoin data usage, which helps drive up adoption of the network to onboard more data, and then make more  data discoverable and retrievable - it is a positive growth flywheel.
+Making data more accessible to the network increases Filecoin data usage.
+This drives adoption of the network to onboard more data, resulting in more  data being discoverable and retrievable - it is a positive growth flywheel.

-## **Terminology**
+## Terminology

 Before we dive into the design details, here are a list of concepts we need to cover for Indexer: